ealpizr/todo-list/README.md

 # todo-list
-A simple TODO app build using the MERN stack
+A simple TODO app built using the MERN stack